SkyRockMoon/jb-kick-tires/_sources/02_setup.md

 Here is what you can expect to accomplish:

 1. Install the [windows subsystem for linux](wsl).
 Basically this is a little linux machine installed inside windows.
 This is necessary because jupyter-book is a essentially a linux tool.
 1. Install [VS Code](vs-code).
-VS Code is an *integrated development environment*.
+VS Code is an *integrated development environment* that includes code editing and a command line all in one place.
 This is where you will do all your work.
 1. Build [python3.8](python) from source code!
 It sounds scary, but it is actually really hard to mess up and better than the alternative.
 1. Install and register for the collaboration tools [git and GitHub](git)
 1. [Clone](clone) the mini-book repository onto your machine